softgames/android-sdk/README.md

 ## Known issues

-1. The google cloud messaging requires the user to be logged in with a google account in order to send push notifications, which is not a major issue since most android devices are associated to a G account. **Android 4.0 and higher do not require this.**
+1. The google cloud messaging requires the user to be logged in with a google account in order to send push notifications, which is not a major issue since most android devices are associated to a Google account. **Android 4.0 and higher do not require this.**

 ## Links